mendix/docs/content/refguide/actions.md

 ### 2.1 Name

-This is the name of the action the consumer will see in their toolbox.
+The name of the action that the consumer will see in their toolbox.

 ### 2.2 Icon